Crengineer/Python-Projects/PersonalProjects/Preview.md

-This repository shows up all the personal projects done by me, documented as good as I can.
-Thank you for the watching.
+This repository shows up all the personal projects done by me, developed during my experience as Software Engineer and in my free time.